 Joseph L. Gray III Scholarship

 The Joseph L. Gray, III German Scholarship awards up to $500 to an incoming freshman from Ohio who has declared a major in German.
-2016 applications are due April 8 2016.
+2016 applications have been extended to May 23.
 Download the application form.

 High School Preparation